thingsdb/ThingsDocs/v0/content/node-api/new_backup.md

 ### Example recovery

-To start a ThingsDB node data from a backup file, the following steps can be done
+There are two options to restore data from a ThingsDB backup file.
+One option is to use the [restore(..)](../../thingsdb-api/restore) function and the other option is explained in the steps below:

 ```bash
 # Unpack a backup file in some storage directory.